mobiletest2016/machine-learning-articles/articles/feature-scaling-with-python-and-sparse-data.md

 It visualizes two variables and two classes of variables.

-We can use both variables to tell us something about the class: the variables closest to \[latex\](X, Y) = (2, 8)\[/latex\] likely belong to the purple-black class, while variables towards the edge belong to the yellow class.
+We can use both variables to tell us something about the class: the variables closest to $(X, Y) = (2, 8)$ likely belong to the purple-black class, while variables towards the edge belong to the yellow class.

 In other words, we can create a classifier that helps us determine what class a new sample belongs to.
 When we train a classifier, it will attempt to learn from the variables.
 Depending on the algorithm, there are various issues that can possibly occur when doing that:

-1. When our classifier involves a _distance_ computation for class computation, e.g. when we use Radial Basis Function networks, our classifier will possibly be distorted by large distances, especially if the distances for one variable are large (e.g. it ranges from \[latex\]\[0, 1000000\]\[/latex\]) and low for another one (e.g. \[latex\]\[0, 1\]\[/latex\].
+1. When our classifier involves a _distance_ computation for class computation, e.g. when we use Radial Basis Function networks, our classifier will possibly be distorted by large distances, especially if the distances for one variable are large (e.g. it ranges from $\[0, 1000000\]$) and low for another one (e.g. $\[0, 1\]$.
 If not made comparable, it thinks that the distances from the first variable are way more important, because the deltas are larger.
 2. When our classifier utilizes _[regularization](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/which-regularizer-do-i-need-for-training-my-neural-network.md)_ for reducing model complexity, we can get ourselves into trouble as well, because the [most common regularizers](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/what-are-l1-l2-and-elastic-net-regularization-in-neural-networks.md) are based on distance metrics.
 Here, the same thing goes wrong.
 3. Sometimes, especially when we are using traditional Machine Learning algorithms, we don't want too many variables in our feature space - because of the _[curse of dimensionality](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/how-to-normalize-or-standardize-a-dataset-in-python.md)._ In those cases, we want to select the variables that contribute most first.
 Algorithms we can use for this purpose, such as Principal Component Analysis, rely on the _variance_ of the variables for picking the most important ones.